zyz314/bionemo-framework-From-NVIDIA/README.md

     --micro-batch-size 2
 ```

-To fine-tune, you just need to specify a different combination of model and loss (TODO also data class).
-To do that you
-pass the path to the config output by the previous step as the `--restore-from-checkpoint-path`, and also change the
+To fine-tune, you just need to specify a different combination of model and loss.
+Pass the path to the outputted config file from the previous step as the `--restore-from-checkpoint-path`, and also change
-`--training-model-config-class` to the new one.
+`--training-model-config-class` to the newly created model-config-class.

-Eventually we will also add CLI options to hot swap in different data modules and processing functions so you could
+While no CLI option currently exists to hot swap in different data modules and processing functions _now_, you could
-pass new information into your model for fine-tuning or new targets, but if you want that functionality _now_ you could
 copy the `scripts/singlecell/geneformer/train.py` and modify the DataModule class that gets initialized.

-Simple fine-tuning example (NOTE: please change `--restore-from-checkpoint-path` to be the one that was output last
+Simple fine-tuning example (**NOTE**: please change `--restore-from-checkpoint-path` to be the checkpoint directory path that was output last
 by the previous train run)
 ```bash
 TEST_DATA_DIR=$(download_bionemo_data single_cell/testdata-20240506 --source $MY_DATA_SOURCE); \